EperLuo/scDiffusion-X/docs/source/Tutorials/index.rst

-.. scMulDiffusion documentation master file, created by sphinx-quickstart on Sun Jan 12 16:17:07 2025.
+.. scDiffusion-X documentation master file, created by sphinx-quickstart on Sun Jan 12 16:17:07 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.